 The review does not cover ward or constituency boundaries/names which are the responsibility of the Local Government Commission (wards) and the Parliamentary Boundary Commission (constituencies).

-As part of the review there will be a period of public consultation which will run between 6 September 2019 and 5pm on 7 October 2019.
-Please see thefor more details
+As part of the review there was a period of public consultation which ran between 6 September 2019 and 5pm on 7 October 2019.

 Runnymede residents and other interested bodies or organisations, were asked to read the public consultation document and submit their comments, in relation to the size and boundaries of polling districts, and the location and suitability of polling places, with particular regard to access for disabled residents.